w0lfzk1n/EzPizMenu/README.md

 A simple and usefull Pythonscript to manage your Raspberry Pi / Debianbased servers Files, run custom scripts and commands.

+DOES NOT WORK ON WINDOWS, YOU HAVE TO EDIT THE COMMANDS IF YOU WANT TO!

+BUT THIS PROJECT IS MADE FOR LINUX BASED COMPUTERS.!

 Compact in one single file.

 Easy to use and no installment needed.